 Create a Simpler Holiday

-enter site Ask anyone to tell you about a stressful occasion, and the holidays will instantly enter the conversation.
+free dating phone services Ask anyone to tell you about a stressful occasion, and the holidays will instantly enter the conversation.
 While they’re supposed to be a time of magic and wonder, they’re usually a time of stress and frustration instead.
 Wondering how to turn that around this year?
 These tips can help.

 - Stay In the Moment: Remember that this is the time of year when it’s easy to get overwhelmed.
 If you focus on what you’re doing right now, you have a better chance at keeping stress off your plate.